gardener/landscapercli/docs/commands/quickstart/install.md

 #### Alternative 1: Expose registry via ingress (recommended)

 **Prerequisites**
-- Target cluster must be a Gardener Shoot (creating the TLS certificate for the OCI ingress is done by the Gardener cert manager).
+- The target cluster must be a Gardener Shoot (TLS is provided via the Gardener cert manager).
-- Target cluster must have a running nginx ingress controller inside.
+- A nginx ingress controller must be deployed in the target cluster
-- The command *htpasswd* must be installed on your local machine.
+- The command "htpasswd" must be installed on your local machine.

 You can setup a Landscaper instance together with the OCI registry that is exposed via an ingress by executing the following command: